Liu Juying: After the establishment of PRC

 After the founding of the Communist State, he successively served as head of Changchun Railroad Bureau, commander of Transportation Command of Northeast China Military Region, assistant commander Sino - DPRK Joint Railway Transportation Command.
 During the Korean War, he took charge of guaranteeing the logistics and transportation.
 After war, the North Korean government awarded him the First Class Medal of Order of Freedom and Independence and a Flag Medal.
 He was awarded the rank of Major general in 1955.

 In February 1954, Mao Zedong appointed him as vice-president of PLA Military Engineering Institute, working as an assistant to President Chen Geng.
 In March 1961, he took over the president of the university after Chen Geng died.
-In March 1966, PLA Military Engineering Institute was renamed Harbin Engineering Institute, Liu served as president and Communist Party secretary.
+In March 1966, PLA Military Engineering Institute was renamed Harbin Engineering Institute, Liu served as president and CCP Committee Secretary.
 In August he was dismissed from his posts while Mao Zedong launched the Cultural Revolution, he was brought to be persecuted and then was sent to the May Seventh Cadre Schools to perform manual labour.
 Liu's father was terrified of the Cultural Revolution and died of cerebral hemorrhage, and his mother hung herself because she could not endure the humiliation.

 At the beginning of 1971, Liu was rehabilitated.
 In March 1971, he was assigned to the People's Liberation Army Navy.
 He served as director of its Political Department in the following year.
-In 1977 he entered the Central Party School of the Communist Party of China.
-In May 1978 he was appointed assistant commander of the PLA railway engineering corps, he organized his forces to build Qinghai-Tibet Railway, Nanjiang Railway, Tonghuo Railway, and Yanzhou-Shijiazhuang Railway.
-In 1982 he became commander-in-chief of Luanhe-Tianjin Water Diversion Project, a position he held until January 1987, when he retired.
+In 1977, he entered the Central Party School of the Chinese Communist Party.
+In May 1978, he was appointed assistant commander of the PLA railway engineering corps, he organized his forces to build Qinghai-Tibet Railway, Nanjiang Railway, Tonghuo Railway, and Yanzhou-Shijiazhuang Railway.
+In 1982, he became commander-in-chief of Luanhe-Tianjin Water Diversion Project, a position he held until January 1987, when he retired.

-He was a delegate to the 3rd National People's Congress and a delegate to the 8th National Congress of the Communist Party of China.
+He was a delegate to the 3rd National People's Congress and a delegate to the 8th National Congress of the Chinese Communist Party.

 Liu died at 301 Military Hospital, in Beijing, on December 6, 2015, aged 98.